PXZUpLUK/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.